 - whether or not you smoke

-Stepped or level income protection insurance premium… say what!?
+Stepped or level income protection insurance premium?

 - If you plan on sticking with the same provider, a level premium is better in the long term.

-- When taking out a policy, ask these key questions: What's covered?
+- When taking out a policy, ask these key questions: what's covered?
 What's not covered?
 How much will I be paid after a claim?
 What will the insurance premiums cost now and later?

 - Offset clauses allow insurers to reduce payouts if you have other income (for example, sick pay or Centrelink benefits).
 Check the relevant section of the policy for details.

-Watch those terms
+Watch those terms: Nick's story

-Nick, a farmer from Gloucester, found this out the hard way:
+Nick, a farmer from Gloucester, NSW, found this out the hard way.

 Nick had an income insurance policy with a large insurer.
-The policy was fine, but Nick had a not-so-typical income situation, because the money he made varied depending upon the success of the farm each year.
+The policy was fine, but Nick had a not-so-typical income situation, because the money he made varied depending on the success of the farm each year.